Spiro Theodore Agnew

 people were all of a sudden eager to see him retire.
 Why was that?

-If Nixon had gotten the boot via
+If Nixon would have received the boot via

 impeachment proceedings, Vice President Agnew would have been

-federal indictments were in the air.
+criminal investigations, federal indictments were in the air all

 SPIRO T. AGNEW AND RICHARD NIXON